ProjetsPL/treehouse-theme/_posts/us/how-to-enliven-white-kitchen-7-interesting-ideas.md

 {% endfig %}

-Another solution, even more unusual than black walls in a white kitchen design involves choosing a unique floor. **Chessboard pattern or white tiles with black ornaments** look really good and, although it might not seem so, they are perfect for any interior – regardless of its size.
+Another solution, even more unusual than black walls in a white kitchen design involves choosing a unique floor. **Chessboard pattern or white tiles with black ornaments** look really good and although it might not seem so, they are perfect for any interior – regardless of its size.

 {:.distinction.distinction-warning}